6 Reasons Visitors Leave Your Website Early

 Whatever you do, make sure you give your visitors a reason to stick around and view more (especially visitors who are on the ‘fence’).

-When I say ‘poor design’ I don’t necessarily mean a website that s unattractive or ugly to look at (although this can make a difference, especially if it hasn’t been updated for years).
+When I say ‘poor design’ I don’t necessarily mean a website that’s unattractive (although this can make a difference, especially if it hasn’t been updated for years).

 The problem that I see time and time again, is a website that is designed for fashion over function…